influx6/moz/readme.md

 Moz provides 4 types of Annotation generators, which are function types which provide the necessary operations to be performed to create the underline series of sources to be generated for each annotation.

-Moz provide the following generators:
+Moz provide the following generators type functions:

 #### StructType Code Generators